foundry-vtt-community/wiki.js/development/api/settings.md

 For more information on the basic primitive constructors and how they convert values, [this article](https://javascript.info/type-conversions) has a good overview.

+### Registered Settings vs. World Database

+On the backend, Settings are fairly simple [documents](/en/development/api/document); they have an `_id`, `key`, `value`, and `_stats` field.
+They are the only document type to not have a `flags` field.
+Unlike every other primary document, their world collection is *not* a property of the `Game` class directly; instead, `game.settings` accesses the singleton instance of `ClientSettings`, which then has the actual WorldSettings instance as a sub-property.
+This is in part because there are actually *two* places to store settings; WorldSettings is shared database, but localStorage provides per-client settings separate from Foundry's normal document-based DB operations.

+Where settings registration comes in is providing safeguards for the returned values
+- The `get` and `set` operations check if a setting has been registered
+- If a setting *is* registered, then the `type` gets used to cast the JSON stringified `value` of the Setting document, which is returned by the `get` operation

+The other pieces of the registration are used by the SettingsConfig application for `config: true`; if you provide a `DataField` instance for the type, it will call that field's `toInput` function, and then appropriately label with the `name` and `hint` properties.

 ---

 ## Specific Use Cases